China banks' bad loans surge, credit crunch could spread west

 "In the second half of this year we're seeing a migration of asset quality problems to western China, as stress migrates along supply chains, and the East Coast / export issues become more of a domestic demand issue," said Josh Klaczek, head of Asia financial services equity research at JPMorgan.

-Quarterly profit growth has generally been slowing over the past year at China's big banks after a period of double-digit rises.

-On Thursday, Agricultural Bank of China Ltd (AgBank) reported a slightly less-than-expected 6 percent rise in third-quarter net profit to 48.4 billion yuan ($7.92 billion).
-Bank of China Ltd's net profit rose 5 percent to 41.4 billion yuan, roughly as forecast.

-A day earlier, BoCom posted a less-than-forecast 6.3 percent rise in net profit to 14.7 billion yuan while ICBC's profit climbed 7.7 percent to 72.4 billion yuan, in line with expectations.
-China Construction Bank Corp last week reported its slowest profit growth in more than five years.
+BoCom's third-quarter net profit rose a less-than-forecast 6.3 percent to 14.7 billion yuan (1.50 billion pounds), while ICBC's net profit climbed 7.7 percent to 72.4 billion yuan, in line with analysts' expectations.

 China's listed banks are expected to report an overall 15 percent year-on-year drop in revenues for the third quarter, according to Thomson Reuters StarMine SmartEstimates, making them the weakest-performing banking sector in the Asia Pacific region.